FilipStenbeck/note-app/README.md

 # How to use

 ## Quickstart
-The fastest way to get the app and API up and riunning is using Docker.
+The fastest way to get the app and API up and running is using Docker.
 Both images are pushed to docker hub.

+### Images
 - filipstenbeck/note-app
 - filipstenbeck/note-app-api